safe-global/safe-docs/pages/sdk-api-kit/reference.md

 ### `addMessageSignature`

-Add a signature to an existing message
+Adds a signature to an existing message.

 ```typescript
 await apiKit.addMessageSignature(safeMessageHash, signature)